SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 What is the best alternative to SoloSuit?

 There isn't one universally "best" alternative — the right answer depends on your situation.
-For users in 18 attorney-reviewed states (Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, Wisconsin) who want state-specific case law and a full motion suite, Answered ($99 one-time or $33 × 3 weeks) fits.
+For users in Consumer debt lawsuit defense in 32 states.
+Start free — Answered checks whether it can build your Answer before you pay anything. whose live preview confirms support and who want state-specific law and proof-challenge tools, Answered ($99 Full Defense Packet, one-time) fits.
+31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope.
 For users in any state who want AI-assisted motion generation across multiple civil case types, Courtroom5 ($0.15 per credit or $150 per month) fits.
 For users with multiple unmanageable debts qualifying for Chapter 7, Upsolve (free bankruptcy filing) fits.
 For users wanting the genuinely free option with a simple case, state pro se forms from court self-help portals work.
 For complex cases, hiring a debt-defense attorney is the right answer.

 Is there a free alternative to SoloSuit?